 Clarisse explains that she has to go see her psychiatrist now.
 “They” want to know why she spends so much time thinking and playing around in nature instead of watching TV or engaging in other, equally brainless activities.

 Then she wants to know about how Montag got into his line of work.
-It’s strange, she thinks, for someone as open-minded as Guy to be a fireman.
+It’s strange, she thinks, for someone as open-minded as him to be a fireman.

 In the back of the firehouse lies the Mechanical Hound.
 It tracks its prey by sense of smell, which can be programmed into its mechanical insides, and kills them by lethal injection via its retractable four inch needle.
 When the firemen get bored, they program it to hunt down rats or chickens.
 (Whatever happened to Monopoly?)